lionelresnik/madabloodbot/README.md

 ## License

-This project is licensed under a private License for the moment, but will be donated to "Mqguen David Adom".
+This project is licensed under a private License for the moment, but will be donated to "Maguen David Adom".

 ---